osm4307/walmart-sales-analysis-project/README.md

    - Loaded the necessary queries for visualization and created the visualizations in Power BI.

-#### I referred to the project from this [Link](https://github.com/najirh/Walmart_SQL_Python/blob/main/README.md), but I personally created the queries for Q10 to Q13 in MySQL and also built the corresponding visualizations in Power BI on my own.
-#### Thanks to Najir H
+#### I referred to the project from this [Link](https://github.com/najirh/Walmart_SQL_Python/blob/main/README.md), but I wrote all the queries for the original business problems (Q1 to Q9) by myself.
+Additionally, I independently created the questions and queries for Q10 to Q13 in MySQL and built the corresponding visualizations in Power BI.
+Thanks to Najir H

 ---

 ## Requirements